i-vainn/Expresso-zindi-competiton/README.md

 # Expresso-zindi-competiton

-Here solutions and some ideas about [this](https://zindi.africa/competitions/expresso-churn-prediction) will be posted.
+Here solutions and some ideas about [this](https://zindi.africa/competitions/expresso-churn-prediction) competition will be posted.